0xacb/recollapse/README.md

 **Encoding**

-1. URL-encoded format to be used with `application/x-www-form-urlencoded` or query parameters: `%22this_is.an_example`
+1. URL-encoded format to be used with `application/x-www-form-urlencoded` or query/body parameters: `%22this_is.an_example`
 2. Unicode format to be used with `application/json`: `\u0022this_is.an_example`
 3. Raw format to be used with `multipart/form-data`: `"this_is.an_example`
+4. Double URL-encoded format

 **Range**